ldanilek/CO2-Footprint/CO2 Footprint/FunctionalSpecs.md

     * Efficiency of machine/appliance used
         * For transportation, input miles per gallon of vehicle
         * If no input, efficiency will be estimated
-    * Average usage per day
+    * Average usage per week
         * For transportation, this would be the distance travelled
         * For most other activities, this would be the time spent doing the activity